ECS-CS/html/Q4-CapstoneProject-W01D01.md

 2. GIVE YOUR INSTRUCTOR YOUR ATTENTION
 3. OPEN **CODEPEN.IO** AND SIGN IN
 4. OPEN **https://github.com/ECS-CS/html** IN ANOTHER TAB THEN CLICK **Q4-CapstoneProject-W01D01.md**
-5. YOU SHOULD HAVE TWO TABS OPENED
+5. YOU SHOULD ALWAYS HAVE TWO TABS OPENED

 # STRUCTURE OF THE 4TH QUARTER